haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 If the module is not installed, you need to install in an Integration environment branch and deployed to Staging and Production.
 See [快速设置]({{ page.baseurl }}/cloud/access-acct/fastly.html) for instructions.

 ### Fastly-Magento-VCL-Uploaded is not present {#no-VCL}
 During installation and configuration, you should have uploaded the Fastly VCL.
-These are the base VCL snippets provided by the Fastly module, not custom VCL snippets you create.
-For instructions, see [Upload Fastly VCL snippets]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets).
+These are the base VCL snippets provided by the Fastly module, not 自定义VCL代码片段 you create.
+For instructions, see [上传Fastly VCL代码片段]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets).

 ### X-Cache includes MISS {#xcache-miss}
 If `X-Cache` is either `HIT, MISS`或`MISS, MISS`, enter the same `curl` command again to make sure the page wasn't recently evicted from the cache.